JeffersonLab/JANA2/docs/Tutorial.md

 JFactories are slightly different from the 'Factory' design patterns: rather than abstracting away the subclass of the object being constructed, JFactories abstract away the multiplicity instead.
-This is a good match for nuclear and high-energy physics, where m inputs produce n outputs and n isn't known until after the algorithm has finished.
-Additionally, JFactories are lazy, memoized, and recursive:
+This is a good match for nuclear and high-energy physics, where m inputs produce n outputs and n isn't always known until after the algorithm has finished.

-JFactories confer a number of other benefits as well:
+JFactories confer other benefits as well:

 - Algorithms can be swapped at runtime
-- Different paths for deriving a result may come into play depending on the source data
 - Results are calculated only if they are needed ('lazy')
 - Results are only calculated once and then reused as needed ('memoized')
+- JFactories are agnostic as to whether their inputs were calculated by another JFactory or inserted by a JEventSource
+- Different paths for deriving a result may come into play depending on the source data

 For this example, we create a simple algorithm computing clusters, given hit data.
 We start by generating a cluster
 JObject: